 “The goal of this attack is to steal sensitive information such as credit card numbers and login information, or to install malware on the victim’s machine,” Cisco says.

-A SQL injection is a type of cyberattack that involves inserting malicious code into a server using Structured Query Language (SQL).
+An SQL injection is a type of cyberattack that involves inserting malicious code into a server using Structured Query Language (SQL).

 When a server is infected, information is released.
 An easy way to submit the malicious code is to enter it into a vulnerable search box on a website.

-Using the right password, a cyberattacker can gain access to various sensitive information.
+Using the right password, a cyber attacker can gain access to various sensitive information.
 Social engineering and outright password guessing are two types of password attacks.

 According to Data Insider, social engineering is “a cyberattack strategy which relies heavily on human interaction.”
 Another example of a password attack is accessing a password database.